diCenzo-GC/Tn-Core/Tn-Core-v1.0/README.md

 The toolbox currently contains eight functions written in Matlab for use with COBRA formatted metabolic models, and is dependent upon functions of the COBRA Toolbox.

 To use the Tn-Core Toolbox, place all .m files of this repository within a directory included in the Matlab path.
 For a detailed description of each of the eight functions and their usage, please refer to the 'Tn-Core-manual.pdf' file.

+Tn-Core v1.0 is distributed under a MIT license.